snyh212/readme-generator/README.md

 # README Generator

 ## Description
-Readme Gererator is a command line application that prompts the user with a set of questions and generates a markdown file named README.md with the responses.
+README Generator is a commond line application that prompts the user with questions and uses the responses to write a markdown file named README.md.

 ## Table of Contents
 -[Installation](#installation)